 - DATA 498A — Capstone for Statistics and Data Science (5)

 (1)MATH 122A and MATH 122B are a single-semester sequence of courses that cover Calculus I.

 (2) Either MATH 313 or MATH 310 may be used to fulfill this requirement in the SDS major.
 However, please note that 310 has a prerequisite of MATH 254.
 Students who completed MATH 215 prior to fall 2015 or who have transfer credit equivalent to MATH 215 will still fulfill this requirement, though they will not earn upper-division credit for the course.

 (3) DATA 375 was offered for the first time in Spring 2019; hereafter it will be offered every fall and spring semester.

-(6) DATA 498A will be offered for the first time in Spring 2020; thereafter it will be offered every spring semester.
+(5) DATA 498A was offered for the first time in Spring 2020; hereafter it will be offered every spring semester.

 - DATA 367— Statistical Methods in Sports Analytics

 - DATA 396T— Topics in Undergraduate Statistics & Data Science(*)